AhmedSaid3617/CPU-scheduler/docs/sections/gui.md

 - **Statistics Provided**:
   - **Average Waiting Time**: The average time tasks spend waiting in the queue.
   - **Average Turnaround Time**: The average time from task arrival to completion.
-  - **CPU Utilization**: The percentage of time the CPU is actively executing tasks.
-  - **Throughput**: The number of tasks completed per unit of time.
+  - **Average Response Time**: The average time from task arrival to first response.

 ```{figure} image-2.png
 :scale: 50 %